Ashraf-Hamdoun/Math-Expressions-Builder/README.md

 ## Why `math_expressions_builder`?

-While you can build math expressions with string concatenation, it quickly becomes complex and error-prone, especially with nested elements like fractions, roots, and functions. `math_expressions_builder` solves this by representing each expression as a logical tree.
+Building complex mathematical expressions with string concatenation quickly becomes unwieldy and error-prone, especially when dealing with nested elements like fractions, roots, and functions. `math_expressions_builder` addresses this challenge by representing each expression as a robust, logical tree.

 -   **Syntactic Correctness**: The tree structure ensures that expressions are always well-formed.
 You can't create an invalid state, like a fraction with no denominator.
 -   **Easy Manipulation**: The built-in cursor allows you to navigate the expression and insert or delete elements at any point, just like in a real math editor.